simagix/keyhole/USERSGUIDE.md

 }
 ```

-Using a template, *keyhole* is intelligent enough to detect data types.  **More importantly, for the string type, *keyhole* can detect a few special formats, and they are email address, IP, date/time with `yyyy-MM-ddT\.*` format, and HEX, respectively and then replace their values with randomized values of their formats accordingly.**  Note that `ObjectID()` and `ISODate()` are not valid JSON syntax and you have to change them to a sub document using `$oid` and `$date` keywords.
+Using a template, *keyhole* is intelligent enough to detect data types.  **More importantly, for the string type, *keyhole* can detect a few special formats, and they are email address, IP, date/time with `yyyy-MM-ddT\.*` format, and HEX, respectively and then replace their values with randomized values of their formats accordingly.**  Note that `ObjectID()` and `ISODate()` are not valid JSON syntax and you have to change them to a sub document using a 24 bytes HEX string and ISO date string format begins with "yyyy-MM-ddT", for example `2018-06-06T12:34:56Z`.

 ### Document Creation
 *Keyhole* by default seeds 1,000 documents at a time to namespace `_KEYHOLE_.examples`